-Line 2.
-Enter the identifying number or other information identifying the asset.

-Line 3.
-Enter the following information about the asset, if required.

-1. If the asset was acquired or disposed of during the year, enter the date of acquisition and/or disposition.
+- Line 2.
+Enter the identifying number or other information identifying the account or asset. - Line 3.
+Enter the following information about the account or asset, if required. - 1.
+If the account was opened or closed, or the asset was acquired or disposed of during the year, enter the date of opening and/or closure, or acquisition and/or disposition, as applicable.
+If the assets were acquired or disposed during different dates in the year, enter "Various."

-2. If you own the asset jointly with your spouse, check the box on line 3c.

-3. If you did not report any income, gain, loss, deduction, or credit for this asset on your tax return or any schedule or form attached to your income tax return filed for the tax year, check the box on line 3d.
+- 2. If you own the account or asset jointly with your spouse, check the box on line 3c. - If you did not report any income, gain, loss, deduction, or credit for this account or asset on your tax return or any schedule or form attached to your income tax return filed for the tax year, check the box on line 3d.

 Line 4.
-Check the box for the value range that represents the maximum value of the asset during the tax year.
+Check the box for the value range that represents the maximum value of the account or asset during the tax year.
 If the maximum value is more than \$200,000, enter the maximum value on line 4e.

-Maximum value.
-See Reporting Maximum Value, earlier, for information on determining the maximum value of the asset.
+See Reporting Maximum Value, earlier, for information on determining the maximum value of the account or asset.